-Those candidates, who want to know what is GRE or Revised General Tests, must know that it is offered to potential graduates and those students who wish to apply in business schools.
+Those candidates, who want to know about GRE or Revised General Tests, must know that it is offered to potential graduates and those students who wish to apply in business schools.
 By taking this test, the test takers demonstrate their skills and abilities for undertaking the graduate level studies and to perform in the academic tasks.
-GRE is the most widely recognized test that helps the graduate school applicants to fulfil their academic goals.
-The test is available in two formats and the students who want to know what is GRE should understand these properly:
+This examination is the most widely recognized test that helps the graduate school applicants to fulfill their academic goals.
+The test is available in two formats and the students who want to know about GRE should understand these properly:

 - Computer Based Tests: The computer-adapted tests are available throughout the year within regular intervals and the GRE aspirants can take the test in this format in those centers that are specified by ETS or the test makers.